ibm-cloud-docs/power-iaas/pricing.md

 When you use a VPN connection, you are billed monthly.

 IBM charges with the base price hourly per connection.
-The base price varies per region.
-So, if you use one VPN connection that is active for a month, the monthly bill would be the VPN hourly base price for your region X 24 hours X 30 days.
-For example, if VPN is used in a US region and the US base price is $0.05 per VPN instance, the monthly price would be $36.
+The base price varies for each region.
+So, if you use one VPN connection that is active for a month, the monthly bill is calculated as the VPN hourly base price for your region X 24 hours X 30 days.
+For example, if VPN is used in a US region and the US base price is $0.05 per VPN instance, the monthly price is $36.
 VPN charges are associated with the {{site.data.keyword.powerSys_notm}} workspace resource.

 On `July 14, 2025`, the {{site.data.keyword.powerSys_notm}} VPNaaS product will reach its end of life.
 If you are using {{site.data.keyword.powerSys_notm}} VPNaaS product, you are encouraged to move to the [IBM Cloud VPC VPN](/docs/power-iaas?topic=power-iaas-VPN-connections#vpc-vpn) to avoid VPN service interruptions.
 {: important}